CyberTech403/CyberTech403/README.md

 ## My Journey into Coding 💻
 Hi there!
 I'm Phisit, a scientist specializing in Heamatology 🧑🏽‍🔬🧪.
 In the midst of my thriving career in life sciences, an irresistible pull drew me toward the realm of coding.
 I unearthed a deep-seated fascination with harnessing technology to unravel intricate problems.

 My journey into coding began with C/C++, where I delved into the complexities of data structures and algorithms.
 In the past, I've contributed to the development of a small robotic fish, showcasing its ability to navigate independently in the water.
-This project drew inspiration from the Micromouse Competition. 🐁.
+This project drew inspiration from the Micromouse Competition. 🐁

-I am currently immersed in a rigorous coding bootcamp, focused on acquiring the skills necessary to excel as a full-stack developer.
+I am presently deeply engaged in an intensive coding bootcamp with a specific emphasis on FrontEnd Development.
+This program is designed to equip me with the essential skills required to thrive as a proficient full-stack developer in the near future.
 Simultaneously, I am pursuing a MSc degree in Computer Science with a specialization in Machine Learning.

 ## Key Interests 🧠